 Near the end of Tremont road is the most beautiful cascade in all of the Smokies.
 It is also one of the most photographed.
 This is an infrared image taken in the middle of the day.
 The use of infrared creates a dreamlike atmosphere.

-This is image is a monochrome version of a very favorite image of mine from Cades Cove.
+This image is a monochrome version of a very favorite image of mine from Cades Cove.
 My sister liked the color version, but she wanted a monochrome print for her walls.
 I thought she was crazy to ask for monochrome when the color version is so awesome. :) Turns out she was on to something.
 I love the monochrome treatment.
-Thanks, sister!
+Thanks to my sister!